PanGalacticTech/project_template/[2]system_specification.md

 will affect the other available options._

 ![image](https://user-images.githubusercontent.com/53580358/149507075-3be11e9f-9cd9-4e3a-bcb2-2ddf4bbdd5c4.png)
-_Flowchart showing the relationship between possible system components.
-Focused on communications standards required between the user interface and the microcontroller._
+_Flowchart showing the different communications standards and methods that could be used to connect the user interface and the microcontroller, dependent on low level hardware choices_

 ### Optioneering Table